Documentation

 Inputs for logs

-Sinks accept the inputs option that allows to specify which components of a Cube Cloud deployment should export their logs.
-Supported inputs:
+Sinks accept the inputs option that allows to specify which components of a Cube Cloud deployment should export their logs:

 Example configuration for exporting logs to Datadog (opens in a new tab):